Velo: About Function Caching in the Backend

 What is function caching?

-When a site visitor accesses dynamic content on your site, your backend functions are called to generate that content.
-The return values to these API calls are then temporarily stored, or cached, for a period of time.
+When a site visitor requests dynamic content on your site, your backend functions are called to fetch and display that content.
+The return values to these API function calls are then temporarily stored, or cached, for a period of time.
 As a result, the next time those functions are called, the cached data is returned immediately.
 Caching improves overall performance by reducing server load, decreasing response times, and minimizing resource consumption.
 It also provides reliability, as a cached return value can serve as a backup if the original data source is temporarily unavailable.

-With backend caching, you can assign identifiers to cached return values using tags, and determine a cache's Time To Live (TTL).
+With backend function caching, you can assign identifiers to cached return values using tags, and determine a cache's Time To Live (TTL).
 Tags allow you to easily locate and invalidate specific caches when needed.
-After the TTL expires, the cache is considered stale, and the function re-executes upon the next request.
+After the TTL expires, the cache is considered stale.
+The function re-executes upon the next request and the return value is re-cached.

-• tags: Gives an identifier to the cached API call's return value.
+• tags: An identifier to the cached return value of the function.

 Copy